 If You Fail

 Pearson VUE currently lists a 24-hour wait before scheduling after a failed exam.
-Each new attempt requires another exam fee, and your DBPR application approval window is limited.
-If you do not pass within the approval window, you may need to reapply and pay DBPR again.
+Each new attempt requires another exam fee, and your DBPR application window is limited.
+If you do not pass within the application window, you may need to reapply and pay DBPR again.

 Do not retake just because the system lets you schedule.
 Review your score report, identify the content areas that cost you the most points, study those topics for 1 to 3 weeks, and retake when your practice exam scores show real improvement.

 Where people lose weeks: Failing the exam and retaking it within days without changing their study approach.
-Each failed attempt costs another exam fee and, more importantly, adds delay.
+Each failed attempt costs another exam fee (see the exam cost and retake-fee breakdown) and, more importantly, adds delay.
 A focused prep tool that fixes weak areas is usually a better investment than repeating the same study routine and hoping for easier questions.

 Step 5: Find a Broker and Activate Your License